JackDaniells/rasp-crypto-ticker/README.md

 ```

 **Why this library is needed:**
-- **`RPLCD`**: Python library that provides an easy interface to control LCD displays.
-It handles all the low-level communication with the LCD module, so you don't have to write bit manipulation code yourself.
+- **`RPLCD`**: Python library to control LCD displays via I2C interface.
+- **`requests`**: HTTP library for making API calls to CoinGecko, WeatherAPI, and other services.

 **2. Set up Weather API Key:**

+The weather module requires an API key to fetch weather data.
+Get your free API key at: https://www.weatherapi.com/

 ```bash
 export WEATHER_API_KEY="your_api_key_here"
 ```

-Get your free API key at: https://www.weatherapi.com/
+> **Note:** If you don't want to use the weather module, you can disable it in `config.py` by setting `'enabled': False` in `WEATHER_MODULE_CONFIG`.

 **3. Run the project:**